 Valuing shares for tax purposes under the EMI scheme

-Putting shares under an EMI option scheme requires a share valuation of the shares under the EMI option.
+Putting shares into an EMI option scheme requires a share valuation of the shares.
 The valuation affects the tax position so it is an integral part of an EMI option under the EMI option scheme.